ThijsWithaar/CD-Grab/README.md

 ## Mount Fuji Commands

 Cd-Grab uses the SCSI interface, and the underlying Generic Packet Format for most of the non-audio commands.
-This standard set of commands, the Mt Fuji or [SFF8090i (v5)][7] standard is still implemented on all CD-drives.
+This standard set of commands, the Mt.
+Fuji or [SFF8090i (v5)][7] standard is still implemented on all CD-drives.

 It provides a more capable interface than the high level CD-Rom APIS provided by [Windows][5] and [Linux][6].
 Mount Fuji commands allow, for example, getting the table-of-contents, UPC and ISRC codes and CD-Text.